Saratoga Springs Townhomes in 2026: Prices, Neighborhoods, and What the MLS Data Actually Shows | Kat Ashby

 Median price: $445,745 | Median DOM: 45 days | Median size: 2,364 sq ft

-Beacon Pointe offers solid value — a 2,364 sq ft median at $445,745 and a 45-day DOM that's faster than the overall market.
-Fewer sales in this community but a balanced profile worth considering.
+Solid value — 2,364 sq ft at $445,745 with a 45-day DOM faster than the overall market.
+A balanced community worth considering.

 The HOA Reality: What Townhome Buyers Need to Know